istio/istio/pkg/mcp/tests/stress/README.md

 ## Regression test

 Regression tests will be run as part of normal presubmit testing.
-Total running time is tuned to complete in the order of tens of seconds.
-Longer running experiments can be run by overriding the default settings (see experiments below).
+Total running time is tuned to complete on the order of tens of seconds.
+Longer running experiments can be run by changing the default settings via flags (see experiments below).

 ```golang
 go test ./pkg/mcp/tests/stress/stress_test.go